gedankrayze/splade-model-trainer/docs/README.md

-# Gedank Rayze SPLADE Model Trainer
+# Gedank Rayze SPLADE Model Trainer Documentation

 A comprehensive toolkit for training, evaluating, and deploying SPLADE (SParse Lexical AnD Expansion) models for efficient information retrieval.
 This project provides a complete pipeline for building high-performance sparse